Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 We won't go into it deeply here but `Debug` works very similarly to `Display` taking a formater as a parameter.

-📕 You might be worried about making sure your implementation of the `Debug` trait behaves similarly to official or derived implementations, well that's where the formatter gets _really_ cool.
+📕 You might be worried about making sure your implementation of the `Debug` trait behaves similarly to the official or derived implementations, well that's where the formatter gets _really_ cool.

 📕 It provides a ton of different tools that help you build a well-structured output.